-All Department Directors and the Risk Manager, employed or selected after January 1, 2020, must establish and continuously maintain a residence within 35 miles of the city limits of Franklin, Tennessee, within twelve (12) months of employment or have prior approval from the City Administrator.
+All Department Directors and the Risk Manager, employed or selected after January 1, 2020, must establish and continuously maintain a residence within thirty-five (35) miles of the city limits of Franklin, Tennessee, within twelve (12) months of employment.
+Any exemptions from these requirements must have prior approval from the City Administrator.
 The Police Chief and the Fire Chief must maintain a residence within the City of Franklin.